s0p4L1n3/Graylog-Cluster-Docker-Swarm/README.md

 To avoid errors on opensearch, set the max virtual memory areas to 262144
 ```
 echo 'vm.max_map_count = 262144' | sudo tee -a /etc/sysctl.conf
 ```

+After reboot, you can verify that the setting is still correct by running `sysctl vm.max_map_count`

 ### Software
 - **OS**: Alma Linux 9.5